Language: EN

 Let’s recap.
 We have just seen that REFERENCES allow different parts of the program to modify a variable.
 This is because they do not contain data, but links to the data.

-On the other hand, functions always receive copies of the data, not the data.
+On the other hand, functions always receive copies of the data, not the data itself.
 But the behavior will be different if what they receive is a value type or a reference type.
-In particular, the function that receives may or may not be able to modify the parameters it receives, depending on the case.
+(In particular, the function that receives will not be able, or will be able, to modify the parameters it receives in one case or another).

-To improve everyone’s day, many languages allow you to pass variables to a function by type, or pass them by reference.
-This further complicates things.
-We will see it shortly.
+To make everyone’s day better, many languages allow passing variables to a function by value or passing them by reference.
+Which complicates things a bit more (we’ll see that shortly).

-Let’s see each of the four cases, and what can be modified or not in each of them.
+Let’s look at each of the four cases, and what can or cannot be modified in each of them.

-• Pass by value, value type: If the parameter is modified within the function NO ❌ it is not modified for the rest of the program
+• Pass by value, value type: If the parameter is modified inside the function, NO ❌ it is modified for the rest of the program

-• Pass by value, reference type: If the parameter is modified within the function, YES ✔️ it is modified for the rest of the program
+• Pass by value, reference type: If the parameter is modified inside the function, YES ✔️ it is modified for the rest of the program

-• Pass by reference, value type: It is identical to the previous case, YES ✔️ it is modified
+• Pass by reference, value type: It is identical to the previous one, YES ✔️ it is modified.

 • Pass by reference, reference type: The function YES ✔️ can modify the parameter it receives.
-Furthermore, YES ✔️ it can even return a different reference to me.
+Moreover, YES ✔️ it can even return me a different reference.

 And if we put it in a summary table, it looks like this: